Import Source: Joomla

 Moldy Grape Press

-MEMBERS ONLYI certainly wouldn’t throw the baby out with the bathwater or the crush equipment out with the sanitizing solution in this case.
-A little accumulated mold on a wooden basket press or fermentation barrel doesn’t faze this Wine Wizard.
-It shouldn’t phase you, either, because it sounds like you are taking all the appropriate steps
+I certainly wouldn’t throw the baby out with the bathwater or the crush equipment out with the sanitizing solution in this case.
+A little accumulated mold on a wooden basket press or

 Big Reds Aging Time

-MEMBERS ONLYSo sorry to hear you had a bad year with the powdery mildew.
-Many growers in California were challenged by 2011, as the cooler weather left lots of us battling botrytis, rot and mildew in many areas of the state.
-I would suggest you go ahead and get your wine in the barrel now, even
+So sorry to hear you had a bad year with the powdery mildew.
+Many growers in California were challenged by 2011, as the cooler weather left lots of us battling botrytis, rot

 South American Grapes